raveenaaa/Monitoring/README.md

 Visit the monitoring dashboard at http://192.168.44.92:8080/.
 Confirm you can see the dashboard running.

-## Monitoring infrastructure

-### Task 1: Add memory/cpu metrics.
+## Task 1: Add memory/cpu metrics.

-Modify `function memoryLoad()` to calculate the amount of memory currently used by the system as a percentage.
+We have modified the `function memoryLoad()` to calculate the amount of memory currently used by the system as a percentage.
+We have used the `os` package for this.

-Modify `function cpuAverage()` to calculate the amount of load the cpu is under as a percentage (see [`systeminformation.currentLoad`](https://www.npmjs.com/package/systeminformation#8-current-load-processes--services)).
+Also we have modified `function cpuAverage()` to calculate the amount of load the cpu is under as a percentage using [`systeminformation.currentLoad`](https://www.npmjs.com/package/systeminformation#8-current-load-processes--services).

-Once you've completed your code updates, you can test it out by registering your computer as client.
+Test it out by registering your computer as client.
 Simply run the agent as follows:

 ```
 cd agent/